 Grunts: “Red Lectroids from Planet 10!”
 I always think these are the “Electroids” mentioned in this game’s introduction because I’ve seen Buckaroo Banzai way too many times.
 No, these are just red-suited clockwork fools called “Grunts.”
 Sorry, I mean “Ground Roving Unit Network Terminators.”
 Easy to zap.
 Don’t deserve the name.

-Hulks: These Robotrons are green, blocky robots who step on the family’s heads like this is appropriate in a game readily available to children.
+Hulks: These Robotrons are green, blocky, indestructible, and enjoy stepping on the Last Human Family’s heads like this is appropriate in a game readily available to children.

 Spheroids: Just a red circle.
 It zips around creating “Enforcers,” little triangles that shoot odd little plus signs at you, like a constant assault of bad news from the pregnancy test you just peed on.
 And the Spheroids seem to have a limited amount of Enforcers they can birth.
 But Enforcers are pretty dangerous, too, as they’re the first enemies you’ll encounter that fire back at you.